+The Northwestern Evaluation Association's Measure of Academic Progress (NWEA MAP) is a groupadministered achievement test given to students in grades K-11 and completed on the computer.
 Achievement tests assess how well a student has learned objectives in academic areas.
+Both the reading and math sections are administered in approximately one hour sessions each.
 For gifted identification, total reading, total math, or complete battery (when administered) is reported in the achievement section on the gifted eligibility report.
+The 90th percentile is the minimum qualifying score.